 The ground where the building stands was originally enclosed by John Giles, timber dealer of Woburn Sands.
 In 1869, he obtained a ‘Declaration in Support of Title’ that he had done this in about 1853, and as he had never paid any rent for it, it should become legally his.
-(How accurate these Declarations were is anyone’s guess…) In 1884, he sold some land by auction at The Swan, Woburn Sands, (along with the plots which formed Wood Street nearby).
-Was this the Knoll land?
+(How accurate these Declarations were is anyone’s guess…) In 1884, he sold the plots which formed Wood Street at an auction at The Swan, Woburn Sands, along with some land in Aspley Heath which I believe was where the Knoll would be built.

 It was described in an advert in the Leighton Buzzard Observer of 9th September 1884, as “Highly desirable freehold property, comprising a valuable inclosure of land, containing about 2a 2r., situate at Aspley Heath, Woburn Sands, bounded by properties of Tucker Paine.
 Esq., Theed Pearce, Esq., and Mrs Holmes; approached by a carriage way from the public road, and having also considerable frontage to the road leading to Bow Brickhill, the same now in the occupation of Mr John Giles… The inclosure of land forms an admirable site for the erection of high class villa residences, being situate on the charming heights adjoining Woburn Sands, known as “Aspley Heath” overlooking a vast expanse of hills and dales and pine plantations, equal in romantic splendour to the Highlands of Scotland, and the mild salubrity to the South of France…”

 The mention of frontage to Bow Brickhill road is somewhat confusing.
-There was a lithographed plan available with the particulars advertised, but I have never seen a copy, which may have helped.
+There was a lithographed plan available with the particulars when advertised, but I have never seen an actual copy of it.
 The land was sold to Emma Pain, the wife of Robert Tucker Pain, for £510.

-It would appear that fairly swiftly, the ground was sold again, to Alfred Whitaker, who set about having an imposing mansion built on it.
+It would appear that fairly swiftly, the ground was sold again, to one Alfred Whitaker, who set about having an imposing mansion built.
 I believe an article in the Leighton Buzzard Observer on 25th November 1884 shows building work had already reached 30 feet… “Woburn Sands.
 Accident.
-On Thursday a man named Bowler, a carpenter, employed on a new mansion which is being built on Aspley Heath, fell off the scaffold, from a height of thrifty feet.
+On Thursday a man named Bowler, a carpenter, employed on a new mansion which is being built on Aspley Heath, fell off the scaffold, from a height of thirty feet.
 He was taken up for dead, but we are glad to say he is in a fair way of recovery, no bones being broken.”

 As well as these duties, he also entered into Woburn Sands social life.
 He was on the organising committee for the Woburn Sands & Aspley Guise Cottage Garden Society show in 1888, and sent two trays of “fine cut blooms” to the Aspley Guise Chrysanthemum show in the same year.